Floorp-Projects/Floorp/toolkit/components/glean/docs/user/new_definitions_file.md

 [Glean SDK documentation on the subject](https://mozilla.github.io/glean/book/user/adding-new-metrics.html), with some few twists we detail herein:

+## Testing

+Instrumentation, being code, should be tested.
+Firefox on Glean [supports a wide variety of Firefox Desktop test suites][instrumentation-tests] in addition to [Glean's own debugging mechanisms][glean-debug].

 ## IPC

 Firefox Desktop is made of multiple processes.